bmeurant/technical-docs/software-architecture/system-design-fundamentals/cloud-native-principles.md

 # Cloud-Native Principles

 Cloud-native applications are designed and built to take full advantage of cloud computing environments.
-This approach emphasizes speed, agility, scalability, and resilience, enabling organizations to deliver new features rapidly and operate systems reliably at scale.
+This approach emphasizes speed, agility, [[software-architecture/system-design-fundamentals/index#Scalability|scalability]], and resilience, enabling organizations to deliver new features rapidly and operate systems reliably at scale.
 Cloud-native architectures are not just about *where* applications are deployed, but *how* they are designed and built.

 ---